 Bedtime on the 50’s housewife schedule

 I went to bed at 10.15 and enjoyed going to bed nearly an hour earlier than usual.
-Although this did mean that I spent less time with my husband in the evening, however, he was happy to have control of the remote and watch the golf in peace, so I may schedule a few early nights into my new weekly routine!
+Although this meant that I spent less time with my husband in the evening, he was happy to have control of the remote and watch the golf in peace so that I may schedule a few early nights into my new weekly routine!

 Overview of the 1950s housewife schedule

-This is not the perfect housewife cleaning schedule for today, but there are some ways I could tweak my own daily schedule to make my life slightly easier and to run more smoothly.
-Already I’m seeing some benefits from the changes I’ve implemented from the 1950s housewife daily schedule, however with after-school activities and working, it’s only practical to implement the other changes on my days off.
-I have enjoyed and benefited from more structure and less procrastination to my day!
-I also enjoyed not having any technology or TV as this helped me to do less procrastinating too!
+This is not the perfect housewife cleaning schedule for today, but there are some ways I could tweak my daily schedule to make my life slightly more manageable and run more smoothly.
+Already I see some benefits from the changes I’ve implemented from the 1950s housewife daily schedule.
+However, it’s only practical to implement the other changes on my days off with after-school activities and working.
+I have enjoyed and benefited from more structure and less procrastination in my day!
+I also appreciated not having any technology or TV, as this helped me do less procrastinating!

-This is one of those questions that will have a different answer from each person.
-I have worked full time and part-time as a mum, and I can tell you it’s tough and very stressful trying to keep everything running efficiently when you’re a working mum.
+This is one of those questions that will have a different answer for everyone.
+I have worked full-time and part-time as a mum, and I can tell you it’s challenging and very stressful trying to keep everything running efficiently when you’re a working mum.

 Staying on top of a daily housework schedule becomes even more of a struggle if you have a partner who works long hours and weekends or if you are a single mum.

 I love being at home, it’s the best place in the world for me, and I enjoy every second of being in the house.
 However, I also love my job, so I’m not going to be giving it up anytime soon!

 This depends on the housewife and how motivated she is!
 When you are a mother with small children at home, virtually all of your time is consumed by the demand of your child /children, and it’s challenging to get stuff done around the house unless your kids are sleeping.